 For Complaints Regarding Programs within the Lincoln College of Post-professional, Graduate and Continuing Education:

-Dean of Lincoln College
+Dean of Lincoln College of Post-professional, Graduate, and Continuing Education

 For Complaints Regarding any Non-Academic University Issue (Discipline, Discrimination, Sexual Misconduct, Harassment, Disabilities, Privacy, Misuse of Computing Resources, Mental Health Concerns, Student Safety & Security, etc.)